difanzou/difanzou.github.io/_pages/about.md

 <!-- * \[2024-06\] Receiving a UGC ECS funding on diffusion-based Monte Carlo. -->

+* \[2025-03\] One paper is accepted to CVPR 2025.

+* \[2025-01\] Our school is lanching summer research program (see https://www.cs.hku.hk/rintern/) with full funding support.
+Please feel free to apply and send me email if you want to work with me.

+* \[2025-01\] Four papers are accepted to ICLR 2025.

 * \[2024-09\] Five papers are accepted to NeurIPS 2024.

 * \[2024-06\] One paper on [faster diffusion inference/sampling](https://arxiv.org/pdf/2405.16387) is accepted to SPIGM @ ICML workshop as an oral presentation and wins the best paper award!